 To achieve these objectives, CMF and SHRM surveyed a random sample of Members of the House of Representatives and surveyed all House and Senate personal office staff.
 More than 1,400 staff and 25 Members of Congress participated in the research.

 The resulting data was published in three reports:

 - “Life in Congress: Aligning Work and Life in the U.S. House and Senate,” (October 2012) focuses on the work-life issues of House and Senate staff.
 It offers an inside look at the workloads of staff and their struggles in managing the multiple demands of work, family and personal responsibilities.

 - "Life in Congress: The Member Perspective," (March 2013) focuses on the job of Members of the House of Representatives from the legislator’s perspective.
 It offers the first view of the challenges lawmakers face in managing the demands of constituents, interacting with colleagues, overseeing a staff, and still having a home life.

-- "Life in Congress: Job Satisfaction and Engagement of House and Senate Staff," (September 2013) will reveal what House and Senate value most about their workplace.
+- "Life in Congress: Job Satisfaction and Engagement of House and Senate Staff," (September 2013) reveals what House and Senate value most about their workplace.

 Additionally, CMF and SHRM will offer specialized training sessions to congressional staff in 2014 to assist staff in aligning work and life issues.
 CMF and SHRM also will conduct research in 2014 building case studies and identifying best practices in work-flex policies in House and Senate offices.